Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 ```
 This command copies only unique inputs from `rs_files` to `rs_files_unique`.
 You don't have to create `rs_files_unique` directory explicitly because the process automatically creates it. `@@` is a place holder where a fuzzed input is supposed to be.

-You can see more than 40% of sources from Rescript parser repo were thrown away, through this minimization process.
+You can see more than 40% of sources from ReScript parser repo were thrown away, through this minimization process.
 ```sh
 $ ls ~/rs_files | wc -l
 1069